mhndev/shamsi/README.md

 feel free to comment and report the bugs which make this package more useful .

 ##License
-this package was created by Sallar Kaboli and is released under the MIT License.
+this package was created by Majid Abdolhosseini and is released under the MIT License.